DeFrame: Debiasing Large Language Models Against Framing Effects: Framing-Aware Debiasing Framework

 \textbf{(2) Guideline Generation.} Using the original and rephrased prompts, the model constructs a concise \textit{guideline} that instructs how to produce fair and consistent responses across framings.

 \textbf{(3) Self-Revision.} The model revises its initial response using the constructed guideline, producing a final response that is fairer and robust to framings.

-Our framework guides the model to integrate perspectives from both original and rephrased questions, enabling it to generate more fair and consistent answers.
+Our framework guides the model to integrate perspectives from both original and rephrased questions, enabling it to generate more fair and consistent answers. \ours{} aims to mitigate variability in model behavior induced by differences in prompt framing, even when the underlying semantic content remains unchanged.
 The detailed prompts we use for experiments are in Appendix~\ref{appen:detailed_prompt}.